polygon/nix-buildproxy/README.md

 This package was originally built for and works out of the box with CMake.
 CMake respects the `HTTP_PROXY/HTTPS_PROXY` environment variables and by default ignores certificate errors.
 If you are using a different tool, you need to figure out how to configure the proxy server and how to tell the tool to accept the self-signed certificate of `mitmproxy`.

+`mitmproxy` will load responses full into memory, I have not yet found out if streaming from/to disk is possible.
+If this is being used to serve large files, expect RAM usage of at least the file size, possibly several times that.

 HTTP redirects are currently not properly handled.
-The resulting `proxy_content.nix` will contain the original request with a hash for an empty response and the redirected request with the actual has separately.
+The resulting `proxy_content.nix` will contain the original request with a hash for an empty response and the redirected request with the actual hash separately.
 You can fix this issue by copying the final `sha256` to the entry that redirects to it.
 This will be properly addressed in a future update.

 You can modify `proxy_content.nix` to deliver different files.
 To make builds more stable, it is recommended to replace requests to, e.g., the moving `main` branch of a project to a concrete commit hash.
 Otherwise, future builds might experience checksum failures.
 This can also be used as an effective patching mechanism but there is currently no support built in.

 ## Open issues / Roadmap

-* Properly handle HTTP redirects: Undecided whether to replay the redirect or whether to deliver the resulting file immediately, the latter breaking in case the client modifies the request
+* [ ] Properly handle HTTP redirects: Undecided whether to replay the redirect or whether to deliver the resulting file immediately, the latter breaking in case the client modifies the request
-* Properly handle non-success HTTP status codes in general
+* [ ] Properly handle non-success HTTP status codes in general
-* Add framework for patching of downloaded files
+* [ ] Add framework for patching of downloaded files